Fuego Cruzado: Promotion and commercial performance

 A music video was made in 1992 to promote the song, which was directed by L. Hernández.
 In it, Thalía appears singing the music in various places of Madrid like the El Retiro park.
 The music video was included in the Thalía's boxset La Historia released by Universal Music in 2010, which included the singer's first three albums and a DVD with her music videos from the Fonovisa era.
 The song peaked at #2 in San Salvador on the list of the newspaper El Siglo de Torreón.
 The song also appeared on the chart of Notitas Musicales magazine which listed the most played songs in Mexico weekly, it peaked #12 in it.
-In May 1992, to celebrate the success of the album Mundo de Cristal, which was one of the best selling albums of 1991, in Mexico and the success of the singles "Sudor", "Te Necessito" and Fuego Cruzado ", the singer appeared at the awards Galardon a los Grandes, in which she performed the song and won the award which was gave by her sister Laura Zapata.
+In May 1992, to celebrate the success of the album Mundo de Cristal, which was one of the best selling albums of 1991, in Mexico and the success of the singles "Sudor", "Te Necessito" and Fuego Cruzado ", the singer appeared at the awards Galardon a los Grandes, in which she performed the song and won the award which was given to her by her sister Laura Zapata.